I didn’t get my garbage out in time last week so will I be able to put out twice the amount next week?

 No. We consider those things household garbage because they have a lot of wire, twine and other decorations incorporated into them.

 While it’s not required, we highly encourage you to bag your garbage just like you used to.
 Now any type of bag will do — store carryout bags, store bought kitchen bags or black bags.
 The bags help keep your cart clean, which prevents it from emitting odors and attracting pests.
 And it helps prevent litter on those extremely windy Nebraska days.
 Yardwaste doesn’t need to be bagged when it’s in the cart.
+We also recommend that you put a bag of garbage in the cart first (yardwaste alone has a tendency to pack in tight and not fall out).

 No. The recycling cart is for recycling only and it is important to not contaminate the contents with other wastes.
 Repeated misuse of the recycling cart may result in it being removed.